Thibault-GAREL/test_box2D_pygame/README.md

 We need to reduce the angular speed and make a score for the power use Make a camera systeme with paralaxe images

+Add some commentary for each .py on the top for a better understanding of my code for AI (and me 🫠)

 ## 🗺️ Schema